The Essential Guide to Growing Your Early-Stage SaaS Startup

 Above: the Hotjar team collecting and sharing data

 You should also set up a system for your support team to report and store customer problems.
 If or when you receive feature requests and complaints, use them as a signal that there’s something for you to learn about demand, and begin a conversation.
 Talking about how and why your product is working (...or not) will help you work out useful solutions, which may or may not mirror the requests or changes your customers had suggested in the first place.
+As you work towards product/market fit, you will eventually use this knowledge to inform your marketing efforts.

-Warning: not all feedback is created equal
+Warning to startups: not all feedback is created equal

 The context for customer feedback is always crucial.
 A piece of feedback that does not look relevant today might be good six months down the line if you switch focus to different markets or business goals.
 For example, if your next quarterly goal is to reduce churn (the percentage of subscribers who cancel their recurring revenue subscription), you can then specifically look for feedback submitted by churned users.